da99/www_app/README.md

     HTML.def_in('form', 'text_input', my_func) // "text_input" only allowed inside a "form".
     HTML.def_parent('form', my_func)           // A "form" can not be inside another "form".
-    HTML.run(source);                          // The returns of the ".def" functions.
+    HTML.run();                                // The returns of the ".def" functions.

-If there are any errors, they are returned in `.run` as:
+If there are any errors, they are returned from `.run` as:

     { error: new Error("the msg") }